ZbigniewPiwowarski/g2a-Android-WebdriverIO-Appium/README.md

   possibility that in some situations different phone will behave a little bit different
 - tests are written for anonymous user account
 - these test are end to end tests
-- tests set up was tested on MacBook with intel chip and on windows 11, most probably it should work on MacBook with M1, M2 and Linux as well
+- tests set up was tested on MacBook with intel chip, most probably it should work on MacBook with M1, M2 as well, probably windows and linux will need some adjustment in terms of docker installation commands
 - before every test app is restarted to have starting point the same for each test, every test is independent from each other
 - tests run in docker so there is no need for appium set up